 My very first job, outside of my parents’ kennel, was at a dairy farm when I was 14 years old.
 I helped with the milking, mucked stalls, cared for the newborn bottle calves and bucket calves, and helped put up hay.
 I also helped with the care of the horses that were housed at the farm.
 Through the years I have been a pet sitter, caring for a plethora of animals including snakes, hamsters, guinea pigs, dogs, chickens, ferrets, and even goats and miniature horses.
 I have also been an assistant to a few professional dog handlers and dog trainers, where I learned so many valuable life lessons.

-While I do not take traditional vacations, I have a lot of experience with travelling via air or vehicle with a dog and have even done so internationally.
-I do enjoy hitting the local and state parks and hiking trails with my Collies and my daughter’s Corgis, and even will bring along a few small dogs on shorter, less strenuous hikes.
-No matter how long the planned excursion, I always follow my checklist and make sure every precaution is taken to make it a fun and safe outing for humans and canines.
+While I do not take traditional vacations, I have a lot of experience with traveling via air or vehicle with a dog and have even done so internationally.
+I do enjoy hitting the local and state parks and hiking trails with my Collies and my daughter’s Corgis and even will bring along a few small dogs on shorter, less strenuous hikes.
+No matter how long the planned excursion is, I always follow my checklist and make sure every precaution is taken to make it a fun and safe outing for humans and canines.

 Rachel Baxley is a Floridian currently living in California’s Bay Area.
 She got her undergraduate degree in philosophy from Wake Forest University and a master’s degree in criminology and criminal justice from the University of North Florida.
 She’s worked in a number of different jobs over the years, from teaching writing at the college level to working as a victim advocate for survivors of sexual assault.
 While her career path has been decidedly nonlinear, she’s happy to have that variety of experience to inform her current work as a freelance writer and editor.
 She has also worked in several university writing centers, which has led to a freelance focus on helping students improve their writing.